GEOTHERMAL ENERGY SOURCE

-Second, geothermal heat can be used to make electricity.
+Geothermal heat can be used to make electricity.
 Power plants turn steam into energy using turbines.
 When the steam goes through the system it spins the turbine, which makes power.
-Not only that but, power plants can use geothermal energy to make hot water.
-Then cities can use the hot water for washing.
-Lastly, hot water can be used for heating buildings.
+Not only that, but power plants can use geothermal energy to make hot water.
+Then, cities can use the hot water for washing, or for heating buildings.

 ADVANTAGES TO GEOTHERMAL ENERGY